 Tips for Babies and Children

 Children, and especially babies, have sensitive skin.
-No harsh soaps are needed; in fact, I don't think soap or shampoo is needed for young kids (barring sticky or greasy stuff on the skin or hair).
+No harsh soaps are needed; in fact, I don't think soap or shampoo are generally needed for young kids (barring sticky or greasy stuff on the skin or hair).
 Young children also do not need daily baths; they don't get smelly the same way adolescents and adults do.

+I hope these tips help you find your own healthy skincare routine.
 Do you have any tips for reducing the need for lotion?

 Links to Amazon are affiliate links.
 If you use these links, your price remains the same but I may earn a small commission.
 Thanks for supporting this site!